vaibhavswaminathan/vaibhavswaminathan/README.md

 - 👋 Hi, I’m @vaibhavswaminathan
 - 👀 I’m interested in the intersection of climate change/environmental sustainaibility and data science
-- 🌱 I’m currently pursuing a Masters in Data Science in Aachen, Germany
+- 🌱 I’m currently pursuing a Masters degree in Data Science in Aachen, Germany
 - 💞️ I’m looking to collaborate on any projects in the climate and earth space!
 - 📫 How to reach me --> Write to me at vaibhav.swaminathan@rwth-aachen.de